Josephine Blaise picks up a black eyeliner from her makeup counter.

 Tiffany holds up her cell phone.
 “I got your number in my cell, Mr. Blaise.”

 “Yeah, okay.
 Well, we have a landline on the kitchen wall.
-So, in case your cell phone stops working.”
+In case your cell phone stops working.”

 Tiffany nods.
 Landline, really.
 She fidgets with her cell phone.
 “Do you have Wi-Fi, Mr. Blaise?”